zelishe/react-restdux/README.md

 This method sets the selected entity of current redux slice.
 It is useful for setting the selected entity without making an API request.

+**setFilter(apiFilter: any)**

+This method sets the apiFilter part of the current slice.
+It does not load any data from API.

 ### Displaying the data